-All cars have long been equipped with air filters to protect the engines, although many car manufacturers do not appear to have considered it equally necessary to protect the occupants of the car against contaminated air.
+All cars have long been equipped with air filters to protect the engines, although many car manufacturers do not appear to have considered it equally necessary to protect the occupants of the car.
 The Saab 900 is probably the world's first car to be equipped with a truly efficient filter for the air to the interior of the car.
-The greatest benefit is obviously that people who suffer from allergies will not be exposed to pollen or other air contaminants.
+The greatest benefit is obviously that the 10% of the population who suffer from allergies will not be exposed to pollen or other air contaminants.